EVORA-project/schemasheets/README.md

 # SchemaSheets Container (evoratools/schemasheets)

-A lightweight container based on Alpine Linux, embedding the LinkML and SchemaSheets frameworks for seamless schema authoring, data validation, and conversion.
+A lightweight container based on Alpine Linux, embedding the LinkML and SchemaSheets frameworks for schema authoring, data validation, and conversion in containerized environments.

 ---